voxlz/OsuRateChanger/README.md

 # OsuRateChanger
-Allows you to speed up or slow down an .osu fil and it's mp3.
+Allows you to speed up or slow down an .osu file and it's mp3.